 Many General Assembly (GA) attendees “jump in” onsite to support sustainability efforts.
 In addition to complying with GA Planning Committee programs, attendees often make spontaneous efforts to reduce our meeting’s environmental impact.

 Each year, UUA requires that partner hotels and event venues offset the carbon associated with General Assembly.
 In the past, GA has encouraged attendees to voluntarily do the same, peaking in 2010 with 63% of attendees voluntarily offsetting their carbon.
-This year, carbon offsets will be included in each attendee’s registration, allowing for 100% of attendee carbon to be offset.
+In 2015, carbon offsets were included in each attendee’s registration, allowing for 100% of attendee carbon to be offset.
 Contributions to offset the emissions produced by air travel, hotel stays, etc. go to Carbonfund.org, a non-profit organization that educates the public about climate change and works with individuals, businesses and civic groups on CO2 reduction programs.

 Reusable Water Bottles and Filling Stations